rkp872/CA-Automation/README.md

 ### Install the dependencies

-Execute the below command for installing all the dependencies required for the project.
+Execute the below command on command promt in the project folder for installing all the dependencies required for the project.

 `npm install` or `npm i`

-## Getting Started
+## Running Test

+- Automation of Mobile App UI
+  - Using android emulator
+    `npm run test-ui`
+  - Using physical android device
+    `npm run test-mobile-app-physical-device`
+- Automation of Web UI (Salesforce)
+  `npm run test-sfdc`

+- Cross platform testing with Browserstack
+  `npm run test-browserstack`

+- Testing microservice api
+  `npm run test-microservice`